 If you or someone you've hired is going to install an irrigation system, plant a tree or do anything else that requires digging, be sure to call 811 at least two business days before starting the project.
 We'll come out and mark the underground lines for free.
+For more information, visit California811.

 Call 811 at least two business days before you dig—the service is free.